mjmbrugman/ESP32-GPS-NTP-server/README.md

 How to set parameters: (fixed) IP, SSID and password

-1.Connect your pc to AP GPSTimeServer and goto url: 192.168.4.1
+1. Connect your pc to AP GPSTimeServer and goto url: 192.168.4.1

 2. enter NTP server IP ( xxx.xxx.xxx.xxx), SSID and network Password